raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

   //=> My fast brown fox jumped over the lazy dog
 ```

-This appears to work: By prepending the exiting edits onto edits being appended to a buffer, we transform the new edits to producet the same result, synchronizing the buffers.
+This appears to work: By prepending the exiting edits onto edits being appended to a buffer, we transform the new edits to produce the same result, synchronizing the buffers.

 ![](/assets/images/command/039.png)